 About the Team

 Black Cockatoo Crisis was directed and produced by environmental filmmaker Jane Hammond.
-Executive producer was Ian Hale, Narrator Janine Oxenham, Editor Nicholas Dunlop.
+Executive producers were Ian Hale and Hannah Pocock, Narrator Janine Oxenham, Editor Nicholas Dunlop.
 Cinematography Jane Hammond & Richard Todd.
 Associate Producers were Paddy Cullen, Shane French, Suzanne Worner, Richard Evans, Simon McGrath, Maryellen Yencken, Ravi Wasan, Peter & Amy Bennett, Cher Van Schouwen, the Wilderness Society and the WA Forest Alliance.
 Original title music composer Damien Lane, Title Vocals Nicole Smede.
 Location Sound Lucy Nicol.
 Title Sequence Cinematography Byron Martin, Title sequence bird handler Ravi Wasan.
 Assistant Editor Jade Rice.
+Australian cinema distributor Ian Hale, International distributor Hannah Pocock.

 Jane Hammond